 Making revisions will also help your resume to be shorter by only highlighting relevant experience.
 List all relevant experience, but the key is to keep it to a minimum.
 You don’t have to list every accomplishment on paper, you can use the interview to highlight other achievements not listed.
 Another tip is to tailor your resume; if a job description asks for 5+ years of experience, ensure at least 5+ years of experience is displayed on your resume.

 My personal recommendation is that your resume should not be more than 2- pages long.
-Only having 2-pages is not to mitigate your experience; however, it forces you to display your experience in a strategic way to keep it short and sweet.
+Only having 2-pages is not to mitigate your experience; however, it forces you to display your expertise strategically to keep it short and sweet.
 Remember, you may only have 5-7 seconds to get noticed.
-There are a lot of ways to format your resume to display up to 10 years of experience, while keeping it to 2- pages.
+There are a lot of ways to format your resume to display up to 10 years of experience while keeping it to 2- pages.
 This leads me to my next point, you don’t have to list every job you’ve ever had on your resume.
-I would say keep it to a 10 year maximum, unless the experience is relevant to the role.
+I would say keep it to a 10-year maximum unless the experience is relevant to the role.
 A good tip is that you can list experience with a bullet point or provide a summary within your resume, which effectively highlights that experience.
-The take away is to keep your resume short and sweet, and highlight relevant information that answers the requirements of the job description.
+The take away is to keep your resume short and sweet and highlight relevant information that answers the requirements of the job description.